You may wish to see a page with an introduction to this section first.

 Interiors of the Cathedral (left) and of the Pieve (right)

 Both churches have small crypts which are the oldest parts of the buildings and main altars placed above them.
 Some ancient columns, perhaps from the Temple to Jupiter Feretrius were employed for the XIth/XIIth centuries reconstructions.
-Starting from the XVth century many bishops were unhappy about actually residing at San Leo, and in general they lived at Pennabilli where they built another Cathedral.
+Starting from the XVth century many bishops were unhappy about actually residing in San Leo, and in general they lived in Pennabilli where they built another Cathedral.
 As a consequence the churches of San Leo have retained their medieval aspect (some minor additions have been removed).

 Details of the Cathedral: A) small relief portraying St. Leo near the entrance to the church; B) upside down Roman capital; C-D) medieval capitals; E) winged lion or eagle which most likely was placed at the entrance to the church; F) relief portraying a peacock killing a snake